Cannabis in the United States Virgin Islands

-Cannabis in the United States Virgin Islands is legal for recreational use since January 18, 2023.
+Cannabis in the United States Virgin Islands is legal for recreational use since January 18, 2023, under territorial law.
 Legislation to legalize was passed by the territorial legislature in 2022, and was signed into law on January 18.
 Medical use was legalized in 2019 through a bill that passed the Senate 9–4.
+It remains illegal under federal law.

 Decriminalization (2014)

 In December 2014, USVI's unicameral Legislature voted 14–0 to override Governor John P. DeJongh's line-item veto of cannabis decriminalization from the territory's 2015 budget.
 Penalties for possession of 1 oz of cannabis or less were reduced from a year in jail and $5,000 fine to a civil offense punishable by a fine of $100–$200.
-Governor DeJohng had vetoed the measure in October, saying the bill would complicate the government's ability to deal with cannabis regarding workplace safety rules and pre-trial release and bail.
+Governor DeJongh had vetoed the measure in October, saying the bill would complicate the government's ability to deal with cannabis regarding workplace safety rules and pre-trial release and bail.

 Medical cannabis referendum (2014)

 In 2014 a non-binding referendum was held in USVI, asking voters whether the Legislature should explore the issue of legalizing medical cannabis.
 In August the USVI Senate approved the addition of that referendum to the 2014 election, 12–2.
 In November, the results were announced as coming in favor of the consideration of medical cannabis, 56%–43% (10,503–8,074).
 It followed a 2012 referendum that approved the legalisation of industrial hemp.